cdl-geneseo/geneseo-dictionary/P/Party_boots_or_shoes.md

 # Party boots or shoes

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Party boots or shoes

 Created by  Unknown User (era6), last modified by  Unknown User (dma7) on Apr 26, 2015

 Party boots/TKE boots(n.)
 Something worn to parties or the TKE house to protect your good clothes; &quot;I've got my party boots on for the PIGS house tonight!&quot; Source: Dictionary of Geneseo English 2001.
 Obsolete Fall 2006.
 Bates.
 As of 2012, word changed from &quot;Party boots/TKE shoes&quot; to &quot;Party Shoes.&quot; (Miller, N-R, 2012).
 Obsolete Spring 2015 (Anderson, N-R, 2015).